cupcakedev/smartshopping-demo/SmartShopping_Docs[EN].md

 - `install: () => Promise<void>` uploads and stores merchants data; also sets up message passing between background and content parts of **SmartShopping**.

-- `process: (tabId: number, codes: Array<string>) => Promise<void>` identifies merchant in an active tab, uploads corresponding config and initializes `Engine` in a content script.
+- `startEngine: <T = string>(tabId: number, codes: Array<T>, map?: (item: T) => string) => Promise<void>` identifies merchant in an active tab, uploads corresponding config and initializes `Engine` in a content script.
-  Takes two arguments: browser tab ID and array of promocodes for testing.
+  Takes browser tab ID and array of promocodes as an arguments.
+It is also possible to provide array of any type and third optional parameter – map function that will transform this array into array of code strings.

-In the example above `requirePromocodes` is a function defined by host extension, responsible for finding promocodes which will be passed to `process`.
+In the example above `requirePromocodes` is a function defined by host extension, responsible for finding promocodes which will be passed to `startEngine`.

 #### Content Script